liliwilson/munch-mesh-networking/README.md

 ## Project structure
 The [`cope`](./cope) and [`mesh`](./mesh) directories contain the simulation structure for MUNCH and normal wireless mesh networks respectively.
 A simulation is managed by an instance of the Arena class, which handles initializing a topology from a JSON file, managing network traffic flows, stepping through timesteps in a simulation, and gathering metrics.
 The high level arena workflow for each network type can be found in `{network}/docs/{network}_arena_workflow.md`.

-To explore the full documentation for each network type, you can find the mesh network docs [here](https://liliwilson.github.io/munch-mesh-networking/html/mesh) and COPE network coding network docs [here](https://liliwilson.github.io/munch-mesh-networking/html/cope).

 The [`test_cope`](./test_cope) and [`test_mesh`](./test_mesh) directories contain test cases and test topology that were used to verify that the simulators were working as expected.
 You can find all of the test cases within `tests.py` and the test arenas in the `test_arenas` subdirectory of each testing folder.

 The code for running a simulation and aggregating metrics lies in [`run_simulate.py`](./run_simulate.py).
 We explain below how to set up a simulation.